 Here are guidelines about how to facilitate and use these ice breaker questions for meetings.
 Take a look at these guidelines before you use any of these suggested questions to open your meeting, training class, or retreat.
 You'll find helpful tips that will make your facilitation and the meeting successful.

-Note also, that the choice of an ice breaker question that you use in your meetings, retreats, or training sessions is limited only by your imagination.
+The choice of an icebreaker question that you use in your meetings, retreats, or training sessions is limited only by your imagination.
 These samples are offered to get you started.
-Work with a few of these and developing your own ice breaker questions will become easier.
+Work with a few of these and developing your own icebreaker questions will become easier.

 Ice Breaker Questions for Meetings at Work